Notification

 Emergency SOS

-Note: This does not set up Emergency SOS on your Pixel phone.
+Important: This doesn't set up Emergency SOS on your Pixel phone.

 1. On Google Pixel Watch, press the crown.